SuaveSoftware/IMEXHUB/README.md

 ## GETTING STARTED (SERVER IMPLEMENTATION)
 [14/5 more coming soon]

-## WHAT'S NEXT?
-- Documentation for developers to contribute and for clients to implement the application
-- Cards, for separate input and export configurations
-- Sessions, for concurrent users
-- Email (input)
-- PDF QR code (input)
-- Duplicate transactions (process)
-- PDF text parser (input)
-- Schedule imports
-- Schedule exports
-- Renderui to reset fileInput on import file
-- Document history log
-- User settings window
-- Display whether import is already exported in overview table
-- SEO analysis for feature list and homepage optimisation

 ## GET IN TOUCH
 Email us at david@statementreader.com or connect here: https://www.linkedin.com/in/delms/